ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

       cd c:\LabVIEW Modules\dae
       update_inst.cmd
    ```
-This can take a while.
+This can take a while (several minutes).
 You will get various messages.
 The following are OK:
 1. access denied messages for `ss.ini`
 1. If it can't replace the file `isisicp_extMC.dll` as it is open
 1. messages about establishing working folders for projects